 To help you, we list here some of the nutritional components found in chicken breast.

-As provided by the United States Department of Agriculture, for every 100 grams of chicken breast, there are 165 calories.
+As provided by the United States Department of Agriculture, for every 100 grams of cooked chicken breast with skin, there are 197 calories.
 Unless the chicken breast is prepared with any breading and seasonings, it has no starch or sugar.
 So, chicken breasts have zero carbohydrates.
 The total estimate of glycemic load found in chicken breast is also zero.